yeslogic/prince-samples/winelist/README.md

 ## Wine list example

-This sample demonstrates the use of grid layout to format a restaurant wine menu.
+Demonstrate the use of grid layout to format a restaurant wine menu.

+### Prerequisites

+This sample requires Prince 20250527 or later.

 ### Instructions